yuvalot/htm.core/docs/NetworkAPI_Creating_Regions.md

   }
   ```

   `CerealAdapter` is a macro that tries to hide some of the common details of getting the ar variable.
 Just use it as is.
 Then there is a save_ar(ar) function and a load_ar(ar) function.
-The 'sensedValue_`, `noise_`, and `rnd_` variables are scalers in our example so just replace those with your own scalars that need to be saved.
+The `sensedValue_`, `noise_`, and `rnd_` variables are scalers in our example so just replace those with your own scalars that need to be saved.
 The Cereal package knows how to save STL objects as well, but not pointers.
 You may need some special handling before saving or after restoring such as that being performed by the setDimensions( ) function in the above example.

   Note that if your implementation wraps some other algorithm that contains state that needs to be restored then you need to serialize that algorithm as well.
 For example `ar(cereal::make_nvp("encoder", encoder_));` will perform the Cereal functions on the encoder algorithm.
 So it must also contain the save_ar( ) and load_ar( ) functions.